• Home

 And the whole Wealthsimple suite uses 3 apps.
 If you have an Invest account for robo-advising, a Trade account to buy crypto, and a Cash account to send money, it can take up a lot of phone real estate.

-One extra annoyance is that Wealthsimple Cash bugs you to invite friends for a $10 bonus.
-If you don’t, the notification stays on the homescreen at the bottom, with the prompt to “complete your profile," like you've forgotten to enter your email or something.
+One extra annoyance is that Wealthsimple Cash bugs you into inviting friends for a $10 bonus.
+If you don’t, the notification stays on the bottom of your screen, with the prompt to “complete your profile,” like you’ve forgotten to enter your email or something.

 Is Wealthsimple Cash Safe?

 Like the rest of Wealthsimple, Cash is protected by the Canada Deposit Insurance Corporation (CDIC).
-That means if Wealthsimple becomes insolvent, your money is insured up to $100,000.
+That means if Wealthsimple becomes insolvent, CDIC protection kicks in, and your savings are protected.

 Free money!